boldally-studio/.github/profile/README.md

-# 👋 Welcome to Boldally
+# 👋 Welcome to Boldally Studio

 We build **websites, apps, and custom software** that people love to use.
 Design-first.
 Code-smart.
 Performance-driven.